F5Networks/f5-cloud-libs/README.md

       --signal <signal>                              Signal to send when done.
 Default ONBOARD_DONE.
       --wait-for <signal>                            Wait for the named signal before running.
       --log-level <level>                            Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                            Log to file as well as console.
 This is the default if background process is spawned.
-Default is undefined
+Default is /tmp/cluster.log
       --config-sync-ip <config_sync_ip>              IP address for config sync.
       --create-group                                 Create a device group with the options:
           --device-group <device_group>                  Name of the device group.